-In fact, as documented by the Internet Movie Database and elsewhere, Shirley was born in the USA as Shirley Jean Kilpatrick on November 16, 1932.
-(As I write this, she is still alive.)
+In fact, as documented by the Internet Movie Database and elsewhere, Shirley was born in the USA as Shirley Jean Kilpatrick in 1935.
+(She died in 1971.)

 Two things in the photo spread text that are close to the realm of reality are that she was “much in demand as a model” and wanted to be an actress.